theupdateframework/go-tuf/examples/cli/tuf-client/README.md

 The CLI provides three commands:

-* `tuf-client init` - Initialize the client with trusted root.json metadata (Trust-On-First-Use)
+* `tuf-client init` - Initialize the client with trusted root.json metadata
 * `tuf-client get` - Download a target file
 * `tuf-client reset` - Resets the local environment.
 Warning: this deletes both the metadata and download folders and all of their contents